ighdez/ChoiceModels.jl/README.md

-# DCM.jl — A symbolic, extensible package for estimating Discrete Choice Models in Julia
+# ChoiceModels.jl — A symbolic, extensible package for estimating Discrete Choice Models in Julia

-**DCM.jl** is a Julia package designed for flexible and symbolic specification of Discrete Choice Models (DCM).
+**ChoiceModels.jl** is a Julia package designed for flexible and symbolic specification of Discrete Choice Models (DCM).
 Inspired by **Biogeme** and **Apollo**, it uses symbolic algebra, modular architecture, and Julia's type system to allow rapid prototyping and estimation of models like Logit and Mixed Logit.

 ---